aMytho/SpartanMixer/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/MythoAway7/SpartanMixer)

+*Deprecation Notice*
+As this repo depended on Mixer, this repo has no further use.

 # SpartanMixer
 A collection of scripts for the Spartans of Mixer. (and for anyone else who wants it )

 https://Mixer.com

 https://Mixer.com/Mytho

 https://Mixer.com/Codestics

 Created using github in gitpod.